mumble-voip/mumble/docs/user-guides/server_config_guide.md

 ### Static vs. dynamic IP

-Users connect to your server via an IP or Domainname (e.g. `mumble.example.com`).
+Users connect to your server via an IP or a Domainname (e.g. `mumble.example.com`).

 To make this work continuously, you either need a static IP (that means: it does not change) or in case you have a dynamic IP (it changes every few days), a Dynamic DNS Service.